Inspired by Jenniewho told me to consider sunchokes for a soup, and I took it from there – so thanks to Jennie for such a brilliant idea!

 Caramelized onions for garnish (optional)

-1. In a medium pot, over medium heat, warm the olive oil until it is shimmering.
-Add the garlic and thyme and cook for 1 minute, releasing their flavors.
+1. In a medium pot, over medium heat, warm 2 tablespoons of the olive oil until shimmering.
+Add the garlic and thyme and cook, stirring, for 1 minute.

-2. Add the sunchokes, stock, the rest of the olive oil, and salt.
-Bring to a boil, cover, reduce heat to low and simmer for an hour, until sunchokes are soft and are practically falling apart.
+2. Add the sunchokes, stock, the rest of the olive oil, salt, and nutmeg.
+Bring to a simmer, cover, reduce heat to low and cook for an hour, until sunchokes are soft and are practically falling apart.
 If some of the tubers refuse to fall apart, cut them into smaller chunks with a knife.

 3. With an immersion blender, puree the soup until smooth.
-Ladle into bowls and serve with caramelized onions, extra drizzled olive oil, grated cheese and thyme.
+Stir in lemon juice.
+Ladle into bowls and serve with caramelized onions, Parmigiano-Reggiano, and thyme.
+If you like, add a drizzle of olive oil as well.

 sunchoke soup originally published on sassyradish.com